Peels are touted by many as the secret to glowing skin.

 Chemical peel strengths: what you need to know

-It can be confusing comparing different acids and their percentages because a low percentage in one acid can actually be a great deal stronger than a higher percentage in another acid, so you need to ensure your treatment provider really understand peels before they perform it on your skin.
+It can be confusing comparing different acids and their percentages because a low percentage in one acid can be much more potent than a higher percentage in another acid.
+Hence, you need to ensure your treatment provider understands peels before performing them on your skin.

 - 30% in glycolic acid, for instance, does not = 30% in trichloroacetic acid.